Inheritance Tax and Gifts to Grandchildren: A Guide

 By understanding and utilizing taper relief effectively, you can make tax-efficient gifts to your grandchildren, ensuring they receive more of your wealth while minimizing the tax burden.

-Potential Inheritance Tax-Free Gifts
+Potential Inheritance outside the scope of IHT Gifts

 Understanding the rules around gifts to grandchildren is crucial for effective tax planning.
 Certain gifts are exempt from inheritance tax, providing opportunities for families to transfer wealth without incurring significant tax liabilities.